-Carroll stepped down last Monday, effective immediately, with caretaker coach Jason Limbrick taking charge.
+Carroll stepped down from the role on Monday, effective immediately, with caretaker coach Jason Limbrick taking charge.

 Carroll took over the role from Craig Kellow, who had coached the Purples to the previous three flags.
-After the weekend Nathalia was second on the ladder, with a 7-1 record.
+After the weekend Nathalia sit second on the ladder, with a 7-1 record.

 Carroll was unable to be contacted.